Novivy/wow-hc-addon/README.md

 - Settings checkbox for That Which Has No Life achievement, showing a warning when not targeting a boar or quilboar
 - Settings checkbox for Untalented achievement, blocking learning talents
 - Pressing ESC now closes the addon
+- Added sounds for opening and closing the addon, as well as selecting tabs

 ## Future versions:
 - Disable the complaint system (right click on chat or character to report it) as report aren't sent to the server.
 Open the addon ticket form instead.